PyrokinesisStudio/Camera-Cropper-Splitter/README.md

 * In Blender, open the User Preferences and go in the “Addons” tab
 * Click on “Install from file” at the bottom
 * Find the addon you downloaded
-* Enable it by checking the box in the Addons list (the addon’s name is “Camera crop & split”)
+* Enable it with the checkbox
-* Now you should find it in the Render Properties
+* You should now find it in the Render Properties

 ## All current features :